 Colleen Mowbray, Education Trust Administrator

-Colleen joined the Trust in 2008 and plays a key role in its day to day operations, particularly in the management of the OE datatbase.
+Colleen joined the Trust in 2008 and plays a key role in its day to day operations, particularly in the management of the OE database.
 She comments, "Accurate addresses and updated career information is cornerstone of our work and something we strive to improve upon every day."
 Colleen also brings outstanding photography skills to her role.
-Outside of work, she enjoys training and competing with her two dogs.